 Smoketober October 8, 2012Posted by normanmonkey in Consumer PR, In the news, Uncategorized.

 The writer Michael Pollan, in his polemic against the hijacking of nutrition by food marketers, advises readers to avoid all foods which are sold with health claims.
-(The refined sugar and flour confections that are a fast-route to diabetes and heart disease but come some infused trace of vitamin so are sold to the gullible as an essential part of you five a day).
+(Sugar and corn syrup loaded products sold to the gullible as an essential part of you five a day).
 We can now add months to that as well.

 I’ve smoked now for 20 years and I was on the verge of giving up.
 Leaflets have been seized and stored in kitchen drawers, hypnotists Googled and I even know that Raynes Park is the location of nearest Alan Carr quit group.
 The latter, I hasten to add is named after the ex-smoker who developed the one-day programme, not a lobby to get the comedian Alan Carr into retirement although I concede I’d eagerly sign-up to that for a fortnight and give up smoking to make it happen.